nearspacelabs/stac-client-python/README.md

 If you're on windows you'll need to set your environment variables using the `SET` command or in the [system environment variables gui](https://www.hows.tech/2019/03/how-to-set-environment-variables-in-windows-10.html).
 Then call `jupyter notebook`.

+### What are Protobufs, gRPC, and Spatio Temporal Asset Catalogs?
+This python client library is used for connecting to a gRPC enabled STAC service.
+STAC items and STAC requests are Protocol Buffers (protobuf) instead of traditional JSON.

+Never hear of gRPC, Protocol Buffers or STAC?
+Below are summary blurbs and links for more details about this open source projects.

+Definition of STAC from https://stacspec.org/:
+> The SpatioTemporal Asset Catalog (STAC) specification provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
+A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.

+Definition of gRPC from https://grpc.io
+> gRPC is a modern open source high performance RPC framework that can run in any environment.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
+It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

+Definitions of Protocol Buffers (protobuf) from https://developers.google.com/protocol-buffers/
+> Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
+You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

+In other words:
+- You can think of Protobuf as strict a data format like xml or JSON + linting, except Protobuf is a compact binary message with strongly typed fields
+- gRPC is similar to REST + OpenAPI, except gRPC is an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework that supports bi-directional streaming
+- STAC is a specification that helps remove repeated efforts for searching geospatial datasets (like WFS for specific data types)

 ### First Code Example
 Using [StacRequest](https://geo-grpc.github.io/api/#epl.protobuf.StacRequest) to construct a spatial and temporal query to return one [StacItem](https://geo-grpc.github.io/api/#epl.protobuf.StacItem).
 Under the hood the `client.search_one` method uses the [StacService's](https://geo-grpc.github.io/api/#epl.protobuf.StacService) SearchOne gRPC method